2 men sought in central Las Vegas shooting early Friday

 Detectives are searching for two men after a shooting in central Las Vegas early Friday.

-The victim suffered nonlife-threatening injuries and was taken to an area hospital.
+The victim suffered injuries that were not life-threatening and was taken to a hospital.

 The shooters fled before officers arrived, Larsen said.